DigitalTwinWeb/dtwa.org/2022-02-02-invitation-to-constitutive-meeting.md

 I am trying to find an online platform that makes signing easy, recommendations are welcome.

-**_Update 11 Feb 2022_**

-Estimated length of the meeting is 2 hours and 22 minutes.
-Of course you can leave early or come late if you need to.
+**_Updates_**

-There are currently 41 registered participants from approximately 11 countries and 31 organizations.
+There are currently 73 registered participants from approximately 17 countries and 45 organizations.
 You can let people know about your interest in this topic by attending the [LinkedIn event](https://www.linkedin.com/events/constitutivemeetingofdigitaltwi6897831971515461632/) for this meeting.

 Google Forms [registration](https://dtwa.org/register-to-constitutive-meeting) has caused problems for some, sorry for that.
 I will use something else next time.
 Please send me email to [juuso.autiosalo@aalto.fi](mailto:juuso.autiosalo@aalto.fi) if that is easier way to register.